AaronAlmanza/TowerSource-Auto-Merging-Process/README.md

-For the whole code of auto-merging process, please refer to this file:
+For the whole code of auto-merging process, please refer to this [file](auto_merge.ipynb)

 ---
 # 8. Future Plans